TABLE OF CONTENTS

 Some say that Arial was created by Microsoft for their Windows 3.1 so that they could avoid paying licensing fees and save money.
 Whatever you choose to believe, you most likely use Arial everyday without thinking about it much.
 The popularity of Windows 3.1 has made Arial a household name.
 Microsoft understood that the average person could not tell the difference between Helvitica and Arial and -more importantly- they would not care.
 It seems they were right in their thinking.

-Today, a version of Arial font can be seen everywhere, from academic papers to advertising design, and has knocked Helvetica out of the top spot for the last 30 years.
+Today, a version of Arial font can be seen everywhere, from academic papers to business cards to advertising design, and has knocked Helvetica out of the top spot for the last 30 years.
 The Arial vs Helvetica debate is still strong amongst those in the typography industry and font historians.
 (Also among designers and Type lovers!)
 The best way to get a sense of the similarities and differences is to place the typefaces side by side.
 Only individual tastes can say which font reigns supreme.

 Let’s take a look at the lower case “a” side by side.
 What do we see?
 In Helvetica, the lowercase “a” has a tail unlike the Arial version which does not.
 If we put capital C’s side by side, we can see that in Helvetica the ends of the strokes of letters like “C” are perfectly horizontal.
 In the case of Arial, the ends of the “C” are cut at a slight angle.